muhammadanas0716/Data-Science-Projects---EDA/README.md

 **2. Flights Prices - Analysis** ➡️ Another dataset from [Kaggle](https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction), all about flight prices.
 I did a very comprehensive EDA on it.
 It was fun as I learned many new plots and explored!!

 **3. Salary Dataset - Analysis** ➡️ It was an awsome project, truely loved it.
 It was regading some salaries of devs in India.
 It was a small dataset, yet you could do so much!
-Check it out to see what I did!!
+Check it out to see what I did!

 **4. Forbes Richest Poeple - Analysis** ➡️ Ahh, didn't go so well - actually got bored.
 The project still isn't complete.
 If you find it interesting, feel free to comeplete the project.
 I'd love the contibution!!